 One kid sees Batman as a literal shadow monster that appears at will and dissipates in an instant.

-Not only is just a “cool moment” to see, it has a lot of plot and story purpose.
-Bruce Wayne at one point references the death of his parents and said “I’ve been trying to stop those two bullets all my life.”
+Not only is just a “cool moment” to see, but it also has a lot of plot and story purpose.
+Bruce Wayne at one point references the death of his parents and said: “I’ve been trying to stop those two bullets all my life.”

 And here, he finally does.
 He actually stops a bullet, and saves one of his closest “friends” and allies.

-Like Justice League: The Final Frontier, this film absolutely earns it’s PG-13 rating.
-There’s a few shocking segments where people get legit mowed down by automatic gunfire.
+Like Justice League: The Final Frontier, this film absolutely earns its PG-13 rating.
+There are a few shocking segments where people get legit mowed down by automatic gunfire.
 It was appropriate to story and not excessive, but it was absolutely jarring.

-National treasure Kevin Conroy returns to take up the voice mantle of Batman.
-He will forever and always be “my” Batman due to The Animates Series from the 1990s.
+- National treasure Kevin Conroy returns to take up the voice mantle of Batman.
+He will forever and always be “my” Batman due to The Animated Series from the 1990s.

-Deadshot is low key a GREAT villain for Batman in general just because Batman’s rule is no killing and no guns.
-Deadshot is both pro killing and pro-guns.
+- Deadshot is a low key a GREAT villain for Batman in general just because Batman’s rule is no killing and no guns.
+Deadshot is both pro-killing and pro-guns.
 It’s nice to see those two ideals face off.

-Apparently this DOES actually take place in the “Nolanverse” between Batman Begins and The Dark Knight.
+- Apparently, this DOES actually takes place in the “Nolanverse” between Batman Begins and The Dark Knight.